Is siblings rivalry bothering you?

 6. This is not the time to ask your child to grow up!
 I know you really want to but don’t!
 Telling your child to grow up, take responsibility, act like a big brother or sister will only make siblings rivalry worse.
 Don’t expect children to behave as adults when it comes to a big change like this.

 7. Expect tantrums.
 Children will show regression at this point.
 Your kid will become super-possessive.
 Expect him to be more hyper, throw tantrums, use inappropriate language (whatever is in his list of “bad words”), seek your attention by spilling his juice on your favorite sofa, messing up in all possible way – yes, he will do all of that just to make you leave the baby and come to him.
-Psychologists believe that one of the main reasons for sibling fighting is when children are not given the attention they expect from their parent/s.
+Psychologists believe that one of the main reasons for siblings fighting with each other is when children are not given the attention they expect from their parent/s.

 Scolding and punishing will only make it worse.
 Whenever this happens, make your husband hold your baby and go to your child and give him the attention he wants.
 Try being in his shoes – for so many years he was the “one and the only” and now he feels insecure – he does not want to share you with a baby that he does not know.
 Show him he does not have to.
-I’m sure at this stage the little baby won’t notice if you listened to your child first before sitting down to massage her.
+I’m sure at this stage the new baby won’t notice if you listened to your older child first before sitting down to massage her.

 8. Never leave your baby unsupervised with the toddler.
 Toddlers and preschoolers, even children a little older than this, sometimes do not know how to tackle their jealousy.
 If you ever find your child with the new baby alone, distract his attention by a game or a new poem that you heard him sing.